Table of Contents

 To minimize the Christian life of obedience to a system of rules, rather than loving obedience to our heavenly Father, is to depend upon the ministry of the letter.
 The ceremonies of religion, whether Jewish or Christian, are only a means to an end.
 If dealt with as ends in themselves, they instantly become a hindrance to a true spiritual experience.

 The Spirit Doesn’t Annul the Letter

-Contrary to the teaching of some ministers today, the “spirit” of the law does not abolish its “letter.”
-For instance, Jesus urged believers, according to the sixth commandment, not to be “angry” with their brethren (Matthew 5:22), but He did not permit a man the license to violate the letter of the commandment by ending his brother’s life.
-The “spirit” of the sixth commandment clearly does not substitute its “letter” but tends to “magnify” it (Isaiah 42:21); The same is true of each of the Ten Commandments, including the fourth commandment (Isaiah 58:13; Mark 2:28).
+Contrary to the teaching of some liberal ministers today, the “spirit” of the law does not abolish its “letter.”
+For instance, Jesus urged believers, according to the sixth commandment, not to be “angry” with their brethren (Matthew 5:22), but He did not grant a man the license to violate the letter of the commandment by ending his brother’s life.
+The “spirit” of the sixth commandment clearly does not substitute its “letter” but tends to “magnify” it (Isaiah 42:21); the same is true with adultery, lying, theft, and the rest of the other commandments.

 The Letter Kills But the Spirit Saves

 The “letter” was good, but it had no strength to save the sinner from the judgment of death.
 Rather, it sentenced him to death.
 The law was designed to promote life (Romans 7:10, 11).
-And it is “holy, and just, and good” (v.
-12).
+And it is “holy, and just, and good” (verse 12).
 Life came with obedience, and death with disobedience.
 The law, thus, puts the sinner to death (Ezekiel 18:4, 20; Romans 6:23).
-But the gospel is designed to forgive him and give him a transformed life through God’s enabling power (Romans 8:1–3; Psalms 51).
+But the gospel is designed to forgive him and give him a transformed life through God’s enabling power (Romans 8:1–3; Psalms 51; Philippians 4:13).

 In His service,